Heart Disease and Stroke Program

 The Heart Disease and Stroke Program (HDSP) focuses on the prevention and management of all types of cardiovascular disease, a term that encompasses a variety of diseases and conditions affecting the heart and blood vessels.
 The most common cardiovascular diseases are heart disease and stroke.

-Heart disease and stroke are the first and third leading causes of death in Hawaii, and cardiovascular disease is responsible for three out of every ten deaths in the state, or 3,000 deaths per year.
-Over 18,000 hospitalizations every year in Hawaii result from cardiovascular disease, accounting for about 22 percent of all Hawaii hospital costs.
+Heart disease and stroke are the first and third leading causes of death in Hawaii, and cardiovascular disease is responsible for 3,700 deaths per year.
+One person dies every 36 seconds in the United States from cardiovascular disease.

 The good news is that cardiovascular disease is largely preventable.
 HDSP works with community health workers, pharmacies, insurers, health organizations and federally qualified community health centers throughout Hawaii to promote blood pressure screening, education and management to at-risk populations.
 In partnership with quality improvement organizations, HDSP works to effect change both at the systems and the community levels.
 HDSP is federally funded through a cooperative agreement with the Centers for Disease Control and Prevention.